-Some of the best flea medications uniquely formulated for cats include the following.
+The best flea medications uniquely formulated for cats include the following.

-Prevent a Re-Infestation
+2. Prevent a Re-infestation

 Most flea medications are fast-action and can kill the fleas on your cat in just a few hours.
 However, they only remain effective for a while before their strength wears off.
 It is crucial to use the prescribed medication for the recommended duration.
 This will ensure the complete eradication of fleas and prevent possible re-infestation.